davidsonfellipe/awesome-wpo/README.md

 * [PageSpeed](https://developers.google.com/speed/pagespeed/insights_extensions) - PageSpeed Insights is available as an open-source browser extension for Google Chrome.
 Webmasters and web developers can use PageSpeed Insights to evaluate the performance of their web pages and to get suggestions on how to improve them.
 * [PerfMap](https://github.com/zeman/perfmap) - A bookmarklet to create a front-end performance heatmap of resources loaded in the browser using the Resource Timing API.
 * [DOM Monster](https://github.com/madrobby/dom-monster) - A cross-platform, cross-browser bookmarklet that will analyze the DOM & other features of the page you're on, and give you its bill of health.
+* [CSS Stress](http://andy.edinborough.org/CSS-Stress-Testing-and-Performance-Profiling) - CSS Stress is a Testing and Performance Profiling.

 ## CDN